British Esports Championships: What students need to know

 The Championships will be split in to two, eight week seasons with weekly fixtures starting in early October.
 Fixtures will take place afterschool on the same day each week during term time and will run until Easter 2019.
 Our plan is to host the Grand Finals at Insomnia at the NEC, Birmingham during the Easter holidays.

 Schools/colleges will be able to enter a team or teams in to one, two or all three games.
-Each team must play from the same classroom/IT suite in school/college using generic user accounts created by each school/college.
-No one will be allowed to play remotely or with their own pre-existing personal game accounts.

 What you need to do next: